 On the Apps tab, in the Machine Learning and Deep Learning group, click Regression Learner to open the Regression Learner app.

 On the Learn tab, in the File section, click New Session and select data from the workspace or from a file.
 Specify a response variable and variables to use as predictors.
 Alternatively, click Open to open a previously saved app session.
-See Select Data and Validation for Regression Problem.
+See Select Data for Regression or Open Saved App Session.

-On the Regression Learner tab, in the Model Type section, click the arrow to expand the list of regression models.
-Select All Quick-To-Train.
+In the Models section, select All Quick-To-Train.
 This option trains all the model presets that are fast to fit.

-If you have Parallel Computing Toolbox™, you can train the models in parallel.
+If you have Parallel Computing Toolbox™, the app trains the models in parallel by default.
 See Parallel Regression Model Training.

 A selection of model types appears in the Models pane.
-When the models finish training, the best RMSE (Validation) score is highlighted in a box.
+When the models finish training, the best RMSE (Validation) score is outlined in a box.

 Click models in the Models pane and open the corresponding plots to explore the results.

-To try all the nonoptimizable model presets available, click All , and then click Train.
+To try all the nonoptimizable model presets available, click All in the Models section of the Learn tab.

 Manual Regression Model Training

-To explore individual model types, you can train models one at a time or train a group of models of the same type.
+To explore individual model types, you can train models one at a time or as a group.

 Choose a model type.
-On the Regression Learner tab, in the Model Type section, click a model type.
-To see all available model options, click the arrow in the Model Type section to expand the list of regression models.
+On the Learn tab, in the Models section, click a model type.
+To see all available model options, click the arrow in the Models section to expand the list of regression models.
 The nonoptimizable model options in the gallery are preset starting points with different settings, suitable for a range of different regression problems.

-To read descriptions of the models, switch to the details view or place the mouse over a button to display its tooltip.
+To read descriptions of the models, switch to the details view.

 For more information on each option, see Choose Regression Model Options.